Eldfell: Background

-The eruption begins
+Eruption

 At about 20:00 on 21 January 1973, a series of small tremors began to occur around Heimaey.
 They were too weak to be felt by the residents of the island, but a seismic station 60 km away, near the mainland, recorded over 100 large tremors between 01:00 and 03:00 on 22 January that appeared to be emanating from south of Heimaey.
 The tremors continued at a reduced rate until 11:00 that day, after which they stopped until 23:00 that evening.
 From 23:00 until 01:34 on 23 January, seven tremors were detected that grew shallower and more intense, while the epicenter moved closer to the town of Vestmannaeyjar.
 The largest tremor measured 2.7 on the Richter scale.

 Small tremors are very common at plate boundaries, and nothing here indicated that they heralded a major eruption.
 The onset of the eruption was therefore almost entirely unexpected.
 At about 01:55 on 23 January, a fissure opened up on the eastern side of the island, barely a kilometre away from the centre of the town of Heimaey, approximately 200 metres (650 ft) east of Kirkjubær (Church farm), where the island's church had once been located.

 The fissure rapidly extended from 300 metres to a length of 2 km, crossing the island from one shore to the other.
 Submarine activity also occurred just offshore at the northern and southern ends of the fissure.
 Spectacular lava fountaining 50 to 150 metres high occurred along the whole fissure, which reached a maximum length of about 3 km during the first few hours of the eruption, but activity soon became concentrated on one vent, about 0.8 km north of the old volcanic cone of Helgafell and just outside the eastern edge of the town.